dimmarvel/dimmarvel/README.md

 ## About me
 My name is Dmitry, i'm a C/C++ software engineer.
-I'm from Belarus, living in Vitebsk and currently working at [LACIT (ICOL) IT Company](https://lacit.net/).
+I'm from Belarus, living in Vitebsk and currently working at [PixelPlex](https://pixelplex.by/).

 My [gitlab projects link](https://gitlab.com/dimmarvel)